 Additional cast and creatives will be announced.

+Originating producer Liza Lerner joins with Tom Hulce and Ira Pittelman and Broadway Across America (John Gore, Thomas B. McGrath, Beth Williams) to bring the show to Broadway, after an absence of more than 40 years.
 Here's how they bill the show: "Love blooms in unexpected places in the delightfully re-imagined world of On a Clear Day You Can See Forever.
-Still in love with his deceased wife, Dr. Mark Bruckner (Harry Connick, Jr.), a dashing psychiatrist and professor, unknowingly takes on the case of his life with David Gamble, a quirky young florists' assistant.
+Still in love with his deceased wife, Dr. Mark Bruckner ( Harry Connick, Jr.), a dashing psychiatrist and professor, unknowingly takes on the case of his life with David Gamble, a quirky young florists' assistant.
 While putting David under hypnosis to help him quit smoking so he can move in with his perfect boyfriend Warren, Dr. Bruckner stumbles upon what he believes to be David's former self — a dazzling and self-possessed 1940s jazz singer Melinda Wells.
 Instantly intrigued by Melinda, Dr. Bruckner finds himself swept up in the pursuit of an irresistible (and impossible) love affair with this woman from another time and place, who may or may not have ever existed.

 The 1965 score — known to fans of show music (and fans of Barbra Streisand, who starred in the later film version) — includes the songs 'Come Back To Me,' 'What Did I Have That I Don't Have Now?,' 'She Isn't You,' and the title song.
 Also expected to be heard are songs from the film score such as 'Love With All The Trimmings' and 'Go To Sleep.'
 Songs from 'Royal Wedding' such as 'Ev'ry Night at Seven,' 'You're All the World to Me,' 'Open Your Eyes' and 'Too Late Now' "complete the landscape for this romantic musical comedy."